YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 		int subs_used,
 		ydb_buffer_t *subsarray);

-``namecount`` is the number of variable names in the call.
-At least one variable must be specified.

-Decrements the count held by the process of each specified lock.
+Decrements the count held by the process of the specified lock.
 As noted in the `Concepts`_ section, a lock whose count goes from 1 to 0 is released.
-Any lock whose name is specified in the argument list, but which the process does not hold, is ignored.
+A lock whose name is specified, but which the process does not hold, is ignored.

-As releasing locks cannot fail, the function returns ``YDB_OK``, unless there is an error such as an invalid name that results in the return of an error code such as ``YDB_ERR_INVVARNAME``.
+As releasing a lock cannot fail, the function returns ``YDB_OK``, unless there is an error such as an invalid name that results in the return of an error code such as ``YDB_ERR_INVVARNAME``.